 What is wealth for?

-When families define wealth purely in financial terms, they narrow the scope of what their legacy can be.
+It’s a deceptively simple question, but it can be a transformative one, because when families define wealth purely in financial terms, they narrow the scope of what their legacy can be.
 But when that definition expands, everything changes.

 James Hughes’ multi-capital framework

-James Hughes’ multi-capital framework offers a powerful way to rethink legacy.
-It recognises five forms of wealth: financial, human, intellectual, social, and spiritual capital.
+The framework recognises five forms of wealth: financial, human, intellectual, social, and spiritual capital.
 Some are easy to quantify.
 Others are intangible.
-But together, they tell a fuller story of what a family builds across generations.
+But together, they tell a fuller story of what a family builds across generations:

-Human capital is the wellbeing, capability, and growth of family members.
+- Human capital is the wellbeing, capability, and growth of family members.

-Intellectual capital is the knowledge, curiosity, and lifelong learning that fuels good decisions.
+- Intellectual capital is the knowledge, curiosity, and lifelong learning that fuels good decisions.

-Social capital captures relationships, trust, and the networks families cultivate.
+- Social capital captures relationships, trust, and the networks families cultivate.

-Spiritual capital is the shared values, purpose, and meaning that guide them.
+- Spiritual capital is the shared values, purpose, and meaning that guide them.

-And financial capital becomes a tool — not the destination.
+- And financial capital becomes a tool — not the destination.

-Families who adopt this broader lens shift the conversation from asset allocation to legacy cultivation.
-They begin asking different questions: How are we investing in each other?
-How do we develop strengths across generations?
-What kind of ancestors do we want to be?
+Families who adopt this broader lens within their business enterprise, and within their family itself, shift the conversation from asset allocation to legacy cultivation.
+They begin asking different questions:

-Because the most resilient legacies are built on more than money.
+This isn’t abstract philosophy — it’s strategic, because the most resilient legacies are built on more than money.
 They’re built on meaning, capability, and connection.
-When wealth expands beyond money, so does what becomes possible.
+And when wealth expands beyond money, so does what becomes possible.

 Here’s Stuart Wesley from Oasis People & Culture to tell you a little bit more.